OutsourcedGuru/ds203-instructions/README.md

 #### Top-most menu
 Here, I just indicate what I'm seeing currently on my screen based upon the prior selections I made, noting that yours may show differently.
 For the top two menus, what is seen in adjacent cells are connected to each other.
 In other words, "1V" in my case in the second menu row refers to the setting for "AC" which corresponds to the setup for analog CH-A. The same is true for "AC" + "1V" for CH-B. The same is true for digital CH-C which I am currently not displaying ("--"), for example.
 The last three menu items on the top menu correspond to the last menu item graphic on the second top menu since they go together.
 * RUN  (This appears to be a status indicator when toggling between displaying an active/changing waveform and displaying a frozen/held waveform for the purpose of measurements.)
-* AC (This and the adjacent/lower cell control the analog CH-A input, when toggled indicates DC; however, pressing down toggles to HIDE) <span style="color:cyan">The color associated with CH-A is cyan.</span>
+* AC (This and the adjacent/lower cell control the analog CH-A input, when toggled indicates DC; however, pressing down toggles to HIDE) The color associated with CH-A is cyan.
-* AC (This and the adjacent/lower cell control the analog CH-B input, when toggled indicates DC; however, pressing down toggles to HIDE)  <span style="color:yellow">The color associated with CH-B is yellow.</span>
+* AC (This and the adjacent/lower cell control the analog CH-B input, when toggled indicates DC; however, pressing down toggles to HIDE)  The color associated with CH-B is yellow.
-* CH(C) (This and the adjacent/lower cell control the digital CH-C input) <span style="color:purple">The color associated with CH-C is purple.</span>
+* CH(C) (This and the adjacent/lower cell control the digital CH-C input) The color associated with CH-C is purple.
-* CH(D) (This and the adjacent/lower cell control the digital CH-D input but additionally shows modes A + B, A - B, C AND D, C OR D, REC A, REC B, REC C, REC D and hide CH-D) <span style="color:green">The color associated with CH-D is green.</span>
+* CH(D) (This and the adjacent/lower cell control the digital CH-D input but additionally shows modes A + B, A - B, C AND D, C OR D, REC A, REC B, REC C, REC D and hide CH-D) The color associated with CH-D is green.
-* AUTO (This appears to be the synchronous mode indicator and the adjacent/lower cell indicates the associated value.) <span style="color:brown">The color associated with synchronous mode is brown.</span>  (If the trigger mode is turned on, then a horizontal orange line should be present which indicates that this is the threshold point for that trigger.)
+* AUTO (This appears to be the synchronous mode indicator and the adjacent/lower cell indicates the associated value.)
+The color associated with synchronous mode is brown.
+(If the trigger mode is turned on, then a horizontal orange line should be present which indicates that this is the threshold point for that trigger.)
 * Squ with a small graphic of two cycles of a square wave (the signal generator's output waveform)
 * 10KHz (frequency of the signal generator's output waveform)
 * DUT 50% (duty cycle of the signal generator's output waveform)